Appointments and Rescheduling

 In general, you or your child’s risk from coronavirus is equal to that of other people.
 However, we believe that if you or your child has associated significant, chronic conditions that impact your general health, you or your child could belong to a more high-risk group for more severe complications of this viral infection.
 This would include significant immobility, multiple disabilities, ongoing respiratory conditions, poor nutrition, and complex medical status / medical fragility.

 You should continue to take your spasticity medications and other medicines as prescribed.
-If you need refills and cannot be seen due to our COVID-19 policies, contact the office.
+If you need refills and cannot be seen due to pandemic restriction or other policies or preferences, contact the office.

-You or your child should stay home except for essential activities such as getting food, medications and health care visits.
-Try to limit the number of trips out of the home per week, such as grocery shopping, to once weekly.
+You or your child should stay home except for essential activities such as attending school (if your child’s school is open), getting food and medications and health care visits.
+Try to minimize activities in the community and don’t have unnecessary visitors into your home.
+Limit socializing and utilize options like video calls to spend time with friends and family.
 Maintain all the recommended practices from the Centers for Disease Control and Prevention and your local health department.

-During this time of utmost caution, we recommend avoiding all non-essential contacts outside the home which would include most therapy visits, equipment visits, and the like.
+During this time of utmost caution, we recommend mask wearing at all times if you or your child leaves your home.
+We also support avoiding all indoor activities with people outside your household except for school, work and medical appointments.
+Some medical appointments are available via telehealth, including therapy with Cincinnati Children's.
 Feel free to reach out with questions about how best to manage at home.
 We strongly recommend doing a regular home exercise program and following your providers’ advice on brace wear, use of standers or gait trainers, and activity.